"Unable to get local issuer certificate" running Yarn Application through WSS

 Additional Information

-Identifying the domain to bypass from SSL inspection may be easy or difficult depending on the application and client.
-In some cases the Application may include details about the domain we are having issues with, and we simply take this and add it to the SSL bypass domain list.
+In some cases, the Application may include details about the domain we are having issues with, and we simply take this and add it to the SSL bypass domain list.

 In other cases, as with the one above, the Application does not give any such information.
 To identify the domain, one needs to do the following:

-- disable the agent
+• Disable the agent

-- Access the site directly which will work
+• Access the site directly which will work

-- Look at each instance of an SSL handshake in the trace - hopefully there will not be too many
+• Look at each instance of an SSL handshake in the trace - hopefully, there will not be too many

-- 'tls.handshake.extension.type == 0' filter will give each client hello with corresponding SNI (Server Name Indication) extension that includes the domain we need to SSL bypass
+• 'tls.handshake.extension.type == 0' filter will give each client hello with corresponding SNI (Server Name Indication) extension that includes the domain we need to SSL bypass

-- search for a matching SNI that correlates to the Application (registry.yarnpkg.com in our case above)
+• Search for a matching SNI that correlates to the Application (registry.yarnpkg.com in our case above)

-- Add this to the SSL bypass list of WSS
+• Add this to the SSL bypass list of WSS

 Here's an example of what the PCAP looked like when we failed

-- TCP handshake completes successfully
+• TCP handshake completes successfully

-- SSL handshake appears to complete successfully
+• SSL handshake appears to be completed successfully